Panasthetik/Panasthetik/README.md

 - Hi, I’m @Panasthetik
 - I’m interested in blockchain / Web3 development (Near Protocol, Polkadot / Substrate) and mobile/desktop app creation.
+- Proficient in Rust, Next.js / React and some Solidity.
-- I’m currently learning Rust, React/Next.js, Dart/Flutter.
+- Currently learning Rust, React/Next.js, Dart/Flutter.

 <!---
 Panasthetik/Panasthetik is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.